 Failure to Obey a Police Officer is a crime in Massachusetts.
 Massachusetts General Laws Chapter 90 Section 25 defines this law, which encompasses a number of scenarios involving an operator of a motor vehicle failing to comply with the officer’s demands.

-In order to be convicted of this charge, the prosecutor must prove, beyond a reasonable doubt that:
+The prosecutor must prove, beyond a reasonable doubt that:

 1. You were operating a motor vehicle; and